Overview

 • Inability to accurately gauge user satisfaction or the impact of product changes.

-• Product roadmap decisions were often based on assumptions or the loudest voices, not comprehensive data.
+• Product roadmap decisions were often based on assumptions or the loudest voices, not comprehensive data, costing effort and resources.

 Our Research Aimed To: